Algebraic-Programming/ALP/README.md

 grb::Launcher< MANUAL >::exec( &grb_program, input, output )
 ```

-in exactly the same way as described earlier, though with two useful
+in exactly the same way as described earlier, though with the input and output
-differences:
+arguments now being passed in a one-to-one fashion:
   1. The input data is passed on from the original process to exactly one
      corresponding ALP/GraphBLAS user process; i.e., no broadcast occurs.
 The
      original process and the ALP/GraphBLAS user process are, from an operating